babrar/knowledge-base/notes/sql/SQL Basics.md

 SELECT COUNT(CustomerID) as num_customers, Country
 FROM Customers
 GROUP BY Country
-HAVING num_customers > 5 -- WRONG!!
-This can be written using WHERE (due to no agg).
+HAVING num_customers > 5 -- using WHERE here will fail
--- CORRECT STATEMENT WILL BE
-HAVING COUNT(CustomerID) > 5
 ```

 ## SQL Joins